Private Wealth Advisor

 Early in my career, I continued to come across women in need of more guidance around their financial and life objectives, particularly women of divorce and women who are widowed.
 Ever since, I have committed myself to providing the wealth guidance and expertise I would want for myself if I weren’t in this business.

-I live in Austin with my husband Blake, where we combine farm life with an urban vibe.
+I live in Austin with my husband Blake and identical twin boys, where we combine farm life with an urban vibe.
 Sometimes I grab fresh eggs from our chickens in the morning before slipping on heels for an afternoon meeting or event.
 Traveling and exploring the world also puts a smile on my face — a five-day trek in Nepal was incredibly rewarding.

-I am a Certified Divorce Financial Analyst® practitioner.
+I am a Certified Divorce Financial Analyst® and CERTIFIED FINANCIAL PLANNER® professional.

 Areas of expertise